cbphoto720/IOD_activeRFID/README.md

 - MOPelementreducer.m - fcn. to format MOP lines into 1 graphical element

 # Questions
-- log iG8 time in UTC vs using matlab/computer
+- log iG8 time in UTC vs using matlab/computer time
+- use checksum from iG8 messages
+- display # of satallites/gps quality from iG8?

 # Notes
 ## Data output